|Recent Forum Topics How to make custom p...||College of Magic Tou...||Idea to boost the us...|

 Apocalypse Miniatures - a new manufacturer hoping to produce Stunty Leeg teams.
-Their first team is a Goblin team.
+Their current range includes a Goblin and a female Chaos team.

-Black Scorpion High quality resin teams of several of the major races for very low prices.
+Black Scorpion (UK) High quality resin teams of several of the major races for very low prices.

 Talk Fantasy Football thread (login required) - Formerly known as Talk Blood Bowl, the longest running fantasy football forum has a list of alternative models.